sdruskat/sdruskat.github.io/index.md

 My primary research interest is the technical sustainability of research software, its measurement and documentation.
 Further academic interest includes research data management, especially the long-term availability and reusability of linguistic research data.

-I support the emerging association of Research Software Engineers in Germany, [deRSE](http://de-rse.org).
+I am a member of the association of Research Software Engineers in Germany, [deRSE](http://de-rse.org) and part of the [WSSSPE community](http://wssspe.researchcomputing.org.uk/).

 I live in Berlin, Germany, with my wife and three children.